cirruslabs/cirrus-cli/STARLARK-TEMPLATING.md

 And don't forget to add a `cirrus-template` topic to make your template discoverable!

+## Examples

+There are couple of template examples available under [`cirrus-templates`](https://github.com/cirrus-templates) organization:

+* [`helpers`](https://github.com/cirrus-templates/helpers) - a set of helper functions to build Cirrus tasks from Starlark.
+* [`golang`](https://github.com/cirrus-templates/golang) - template to auto-configure tasks for a Go repository.

 ## Differences with Starlark configurations

 The treatment of Starlark templates is mostly similar to `.cirrus.star`, but there are some differences that apply only to Starlark templates.